Lidocaine for Premature Ejaculation: How to Use It Safely

 Yes, lidocaine spray is safe for oral sex — as long as your partner doesn’t have a lidocaine allergy.

-If your partner accidentally ingests lidocaine orally during sexual activity, you should contact the poison control center in your area immediately.
+If your partner accidentally ingests lidocaine orally during sexual activity, you should contact the poison control center in your area, especially if high amounts were ingested.

 Can You Use Lidocaine Spray With a Lubricant?